tractor/tractor-website/HNT-tutorial.md

 Here we use a search neighbourhood of 7 x 7 x 7 voxels, as in Ref.
 (1).
 The larger the `SearchWidth`, the more likely a good match will be found, but the longer the process will take to complete.
 There is an anisotropy (FA) threshold of 0.2 imposed on the neighbourhood by default, so that seed points with FA lower than 0.2 will not be used to generate candidate tracts.
 The level of this threshold can be set with the `AnisotropyThreshold` option.

-Note that the preceding example uses a [[standard reference tract|Reference tracts]] (the genu), so TractoR knows where to find it.
+Note that the preceding example uses a [standard reference tract](reference-tracts.html) (the genu), so TractoR knows where to find it.
 However, if a custom reference tract is used, it must be copied into the working directory before running `hnt-eval`.
 An error will be produced if no reference tract of the specified name can be found.

 The `hnt-eval` script will generate a results file, which can be used to generate an Analyze/NIfTI volume and/or PNG projection images of the best matching tract from the test subject, with `hnt-viz`: